polymorphine/container/README.md

     ];

     $setup = new ContainerSetup($records);
-    $setup->entry('composed')->lazy(ComposedClass::class, 'direct.object', 'deferred');
+    $setup->entry('composed')->compose(ComposedClass::class, 'direct.object', 'deferred');
     $container = $setup->container();

 ### RecordSetup as configuration proxy
 Calling `ContainerSetup::entry($name)` returns `RecordSetup` helper object.
 Beside providing methods to inject new instances of `Record` implementations into `RecordCollection` it also isolates `Container` from scopes that should not be allowed to peek inside by calling `ContainerSetup::container()` method.

 To make it possible `ContainerSetup` should be encapsulated in object, that allows for its configuration.
 For example, if you have front controller bootstrap class similar to...

     class App
     {